Do you wonder about the past? Why events occurred? Why some people became famous? If so, Florida History Fair is for you. Let’s get started!

 The process paper is not the place for you to state what you have learned.
 That information should be presented in your entry.
 Rather, the process paper confirms to the judges that you worked with an original idea, conducted original research, and created your project using your own energy and creativity.
 Examples of process papers are available on the National History Day website.

-All history fair entries must include an annotated bibliography at the end of the process paper or historical paper.
+All history fair entries must include an annotated bibliography that is attached to the process paper (documentary, performance, exhibit), placed at the end of a historical paper, or embedded in a website.
 The bibliography lists only those sources that actually contributed information to the project.
 Primary sources are listed first, followed by secondary sources.
 Following each citation, an annotation—one or two sentences (or more if you desire)—explains how and why that source was useful.
 There is no limit to the number of words in the bibliography.

 National History Day and Florida History Fair require citations to follow one of two style guides: the MLA Handbook for Writers of Research Papers, published by the Modern Language Association of America, or A Manual for Writers of Term Papers, Theses, and Dissertations by Kate Turabian, published by the University of Chicago Press.
 You must use the bibliography, footnote, and other style formats in one book or the other (i.e., formats cannot be mixed).